 Your business may not go well if you only have technical skill but no communication skills.
 It is essential to hone your communication skills, whether in the field or the office.

 Communication can be difficult, but when you and the client communicate well you know everyone is on the same page.
 Clear communication means jobs move faster and fewer mistakes are made.
 In the end, you haven’t wasted money, and the client is happy.

-Steps for having good communication starts with mapping out each stage of a project, so your client knows exactly what to expect.
-Be consistent by following-up with your clients at each stage.
+Steps for having good communication start with mapping out each stage of a project, so your client knows exactly what to expect.
+Be consistent by following up with your clients at each stage.